Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Introduction

-However, the mechanism of FLASH effect remains unclear, inspiring diligent efforts to unravel its complexities with several analytical hypotheses having been introduced.
+However, the mechanism of FLASH effect remains unclear, inspiring diligent efforts to unravel its complexities.
+Several analytical hypotheses have been introduced.
 The oxygen depletion hypothesis \citep{Pratx_2019,ZhuH_2021, Zou_2022} is one of the most widely discussed hypotheses.
+It postulates that the high dose delivered within a short time instantly consumes a large amount of oxygen and induces the tissue hypoxic because of the limited oxygen recovery speed.
+Thus, the hypoxic tissue can exhibit radioresistance, resulting in the tissue sparing effect.
+However, the hypothesis faces the challenge of explaining the equivalent tumor control.
 The radical recombination hypothesis \citep{Labarbe_2022} and its expansion, radical recombination-antioxidants hypothesis \citep{hu_radical_2023}, attempt to explain the FLASH effect mechanism from the perspective of radiochemistry.
+It postulates that a high dose in a short time generates a high transient concentration of peroxyl radicals, leading to a higher portion of radical recombination.
+The radical recombination reaction generates non-radical products and reduces radical-induced damage.
+The antioxidants compete to react with peroxyl radicals.
+The concentration of antioxidants in tumors is generally several times higher than that of normal tissues.
+Thus, the portion of radical recombination in high-antioxidant tissue remains small under both FLASH and CONV irradiation, with the resulting damage being indistinguishable, which can explain the comparable tumor control observed in the FLASH effect experiments.
 Besides, some researchers proposed their hypothesis based on their theoretical models or experimental results, such as “protection of circulating immune cells” \citep{Jin_2019}, “DNA integrity” \citep{Shi_2022} and “mitochondrial damage response” \citep{Guo_2022}.
 These hypotheses provide diverse explanations for the FLASH effect, contributing valuable references for future investigations.
 While some hypotheses qualitatively propose potential mechanisms, others provide quantified descriptions.
 Hypotheses accompanied by quantitative models serve as foundations for establishing models suitable for clinical applications.